Bosha1uk/Udacity-Capstone-Project/README.md

 The end solution will provide a schema which allows users to extract data on players, matches, and tournaments including matches played in 2020, match performances in a given time period, and how a player's ranking has changed over time.

-I have gathered this data from https://github.com/awesomedata/awesome-public-datasets#sports using both the ATP and WTA links.
+I have gathered this data from https://github.com/awesomedata/awesome-public-datasets#sports (special thanks to JeffSackmann for the data.) using both the ATP and WTA links.
 I will combine the datasets together.
 These datasets which involve both the ATP and WTA include:

 - A players dataset which gathers player information
 - A rankings dataset which gathers a player's ranking over time (2020 only but room for further scope to increase dataload)